1. How do I install Gena Web Gallery Creator?

 8. How do I use the gallery settings from an existing gallery to create another gallery?

-In the application menu select "File/New Workspace", add desired
+In the application menu select “File/New Workspace”, add desired pictures to the empty gallery.

-Then select "File/Import Settings" from the menu and browse for an
+Then select “File/Import Settings” from the menu and browse for an existing workspace

 with the gallery settings you want to use.